CoderGeoff/BowlingGameKataCSharp/README.md

 1. Clone the repository.
 This creates a new git repository on your local machine.
 2. Open the solution file in Visual Studio.
 There are two projects.
-BowlingGameKata is an empty project, where you will develop the BowlingGame class.
+BowlingGame is an empty project, where you will develop the BowlingGame class.
 BowlingGameKataTests is the project where you will develop the tests.
-BowlingGameKata already contains a file, BowlingGameTests.cpp, which contains the skeleton of your first test.
+BowlingGameTests already contains a file, BowlingGameTests.cpp, which contains the skeleton of your first test.
 3. Build the solution.
-4. Run the test executable, Debug\BowlingGameKataTests.exe.
+4. Run the test executable, Debug\BowlingGameTests.exe.
 It should output

 ```
 OK (1)